isomerpages/mddi-corp/_join-us/Careers/Our People.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CDD/darren%20wong_photo%201.JPG">
 </div>
-<p><strong>Meet Darren Wong, Intern at the Futures Unit, MDDI</strong>
+<p><strong>Meet Darren Wong, Intern at the Futures Unit, MCI (now-MDDI)</strong>
 </p>
 <p>The cross-divisional Futures Unit anticipates and analyses emerging trends,
-opportunities, and threats so that MCI is informed and better prepared for the future.</p>
+opportunities, and threats so that MDDI is informed and better prepared for the future.</p>
 <p>Darren is a Geography graduate from Cambridge University, who completed
-a 5-month internship with the Futures Unit in MDDI.</p>
+a 5-month internship with the Futures Unit in MCI (now-MDDI).</p>
 <p>If you are looking for a meaningful internship in the Civil Service, read
-on to find out what it’s like to intern at MCI.</p>
+on to find out what it’s like to intern at MDDI.</p>
-<p>We spoke with Darren Wong to find out more of his personal #LifeatMCI
+<p>We spoke with Darren Wong to find out more of his personal #LifeatMDDI
 experience.</p>
 <p><strong>Hi Darren!
-What made you apply for an internship at MCI?</strong>
+What made you apply for an internship at MCI (now-MDDI)?</strong>
 </p>
 <p>Having completed an internship in the Futures Unit at the Prime Minister’s
 Office, I jumped at the opportunity to intern at MCI to gain new experiences in this new and exciting field.</p>
-<p><strong>What was your internship experience at the MCI Futures Unit like?</strong>
+<p><strong>What was your internship experience at the Futures Unit like?</strong>
 </p>
-<p>I was involved in two projects during my internship with MCI: one on disinformation,
+<p>I was involved in two projects during my internship with the Futures Unit:
-which we are all becoming too familiar with; and the other on identity politics.
+one on disinformation, which we are all becoming too familiar with; and the other on identity politics.
 The latter involved studying the varied viewpoints of different demographics, their info consumption and dissemination habits.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CDD/darren%20wong_photo%202.JPG">
 </div>
 <p><strong>That sounds like interesting work!
 What were the key highlights of your internship?</strong>
 </p>
-<p>I was given the opportunity to intern at MCI, even while studying overseas
+<p>I was given the opportunity to intern at MCI (now-MDDI), even while studying
-although I flew back to Singapore midway through my internship in January 2021 due to the COVID-19 pandemic.
+overseas although I flew back to Singapore midway through my internship in January 2021 due to the COVID-19 pandemic.
 I really enjoyed the opportunities to conduct in-person presentations and appreciated that those I presented to, including Ministers, MCI’s Permanent Secretary and Directors saw value in the work that I was doing.</p>
 <div class="isomer-image-wrapper">